 Hawklords / 25 Years On, 1978

-Legendary drummer Ginger Baker replaced King, and the band went into the studio to make a decent album, but I'd say it's unnecessary because the best bits are done better on Zones and Independent Days.
+Legendary drummer Ginger Baker replaced King, and the band went into the studio to make a decent album, but I'd say it's unnecessary because the best bits would be done better on later albums.

 Sonic Attack, Church of Hawkwind, Choose Your Masques, 1981-1982

 After Calvert's exit, the most interesting member of the band was Huw Lloyd Langton, who played lead guitar on Hawkwind's first album, and returned with a skilled and distinctive style, which you can also hear on Live Seventy Nine.
 But I don't hear any memorable songs.

 A collection of scraps from the early 1980's.
 This was the first Hawkwind album I heard and it's still one of my favorites.
 On vinyl, side 1 is clean and light, with Ginger Baker on drums, unique airy keyboards by Keith Hale, Huw Lloyd Langton's smoothest guitar playing, and an exceptional live performance of Motorway City.
 Side 2 is dark and dirty live songs.

 Independent Days volumes 1-2, 1995

 Another solid compilation of stuff from the early 80's, including a tight new version of Lemmy's song Motorhead.
 Also two songs from 1969 and the no-vocal remix of Kings of Speed.